 Just as the marketplace is swiftly and dramatically changing with new delivery of care innovations, so too are the traditional hospital case management programs and the role of the care manager.
-Today’s care managers come from a variety of disciplines and educational backgrounds and are major contributors to the organization’s bottom line and its quest to thrive in a value based environment.
+Today’s case managers come from a variety of disciplines and educational backgrounds and are major contributors to the organization’s population health goals of care coordination across the continuum.

 - Access Management: Building a Case Management Program in the ED

 There are an average of seven different ways a patient can find their way to an acute-care bed.
 This program will explore how a robust access management strategy can positively impact the organization's patient flow process, determine medical necessity to prevent denials and back-end rework, and improve patient clinical and satisfaction outcomes.

 - Superman and the Physician Advisor: Outwardly unremarkable and secretly amazing.

 The new generation of physician advisors are service line experts in the field of utilization review, regulatory compliance, and clinical resource management.
 They are the ‘go-to’ consultants for the medical staff and serve as the intermediary between hospital staff and administration.
 Sure, they’re “able to leap tall buildings” but they are down to earth and ready to aid all clinicians in determining the best way to comply with regulations and policies to improve outcomes.
 Dr. Steven J Meyerson joins PhoenixMed in presenting this program intended for a leadership and medical staff/hospitalist audience.